 The Core Processing Unit (CPU) is commonly referred to as the computer’s brain.
 It is one of the numerous processing units, although it is by far the most important.
 The CPU is responsible for performing calculations, operations, and program execution.

 These functions were spread over multiple CPUs in previous machines.
 However, thanks to advancements in manufacturing and design, the entire CPU can now be housed on a single chip.
 This is also why CPUs are sometimes referred to as microprocessors.

 Because of the lower proportions, we can now make all-in-one PCs and laptops that are thinner and lighter.
 These strong processors are also crucial to the performance of your smartphone.

-What is the Purpose of a CPU?
+What Are The Functions of a CPU?

 Since the introduction of the first CPUs, there have been numerous advancements.
 Regardless, the CPU’s primary role has remained the same, consisting of three steps: fetch, decode, and execute.

 Fetching entails receiving instruction, as you might anticipate.
 The instruction is transmitted to the CPU from the RAM in the form of a series of numbers.

 Because each instruction is only a tiny part of any operation, the CPU must be able to predict which instruction will be compiled further.

 A program counter maintains a record of the current instruction address (PC).
 After then, the computer and instructions are stored in an Instruction Register (IR).
 The PC length is then increased to refer to the address of the next instruction.